-- 2.1 The President of the FIH (or, in his absence, one or more officials formally designated by the FIH President), shall be the FIH Representative(s) during the tournament. - 2.2 Where an FIH Representative is not the President and any doubt arises at any time during a tournament as to the role of the Representative or any other matter affecting their duties, contact must immediately be made with the President or Chief Executive Officer for guidance and instructions. - 2.3 A Technical Delegate is appointed by the FIH.
-The Technical Delegate has the full power and authority of the FIH in relation to technical matters concerning the conduct of the tournament in accordance with these Regulations. - 2.4 The Technical Delegate appoints the Umpires, Technical Officers and Judges for each match from among the persons appointed by the FIH to officiate in the competition provided that: - Match Umpires must not be appointed to a match in which their country is playing (it being the case that whenever possible, the same principle will apply to any technical official on duty for a match);
+- 2.1 The President of FIH (or, in his absence, one or more officials formally designated by the FIH President), shall be the FIH Representative(s) during the tournament. - 2.2 Where an FIH Representative is not the President and any doubt arises at any time during a tournament as to the role of the Representative or any other matter affecting their duties, contact must immediately be made with the President or Chief Executive Officer for guidance and instructions. - 2.3 A Technical Delegate is appointed by FIH.
+The Technical Delegate has the full power and authority of FIH in relation to technical matters concerning the conduct of the tournament in accordance with these Regulations. - a The Technical Delegate appoints the Umpires (including the Video Umpire if applicable), Technical Officers and Judges for each match from among the persons appointed by FIH to officiate in the tournament provided that Match must not be appointed to a match in which their country is playing (whenever possible, the same principle will apply to any official on duty for a match);

-- b an official of a participating team is not permitted to be a Technical Official of the tournament. - 2.5 The Technical Delegate ensures that all participants abide by the FIH Code of Conduct (Appendix 6) and, unless the Statutes of the FIH or any regulations passed by the FIH in accordance with the Statutes provide otherwise, has authority to take action in accordance with the Code of Conduct, the Statutes and / or the relevant regulations (as applicable). - 2.6 With the consent of the FIH Representative, the Technical Delegate may delegate the exercise of her powers and authorities to a Technical Official, in whole or in part and for such duration as the Technical Delegate deems necessary.
-In the absence of an FIH Representative, such power of delegation may only be exercised with the consent of the FIH Chief Executive Officer.
+- 2.4 The Technical Delegate ensures that all participants abide by the FIH Code of Conduct (Appendix 6) and, unless the Statutes of FIH or any regulations passed by FIH in accordance with the Statutes provide otherwise, has authority to take action in accordance with the Code of Conduct, the Statutes and / or the relevant regulations (as applicable). - 2.5 With the consent of the FIH Chief Executive, the Technical Delegate may delegate the exercise of his / her powers and authorities to a Technical Officer, in whole or in part and for such duration as the Technical Delegate deems necessary.